Sitemap

 Accessories

 Windscreen Wipers: Occasionally add a drop of oil to the wiper-arm pivot, says the AC manuals.
 Quite how one does it without getting oil on the rubber grommet, I'm not sure!
 The wiper mechanism is packed with a special grease, and this tends to go hard and dry after many years.
 The flexible rack also wears out, just where it meshes with the wiper-arm gears.
 Eventually the mechanism will jam while in use - probably on a very wet night, as happened to me!
-A temporary cure is to refit the rack so that a different area meshes with the gears, but one can no longer park the wipers correctly.
-Racks are supplied for other classic cars, but I have not found a general supplier so far.
+A temporary cure (at least for the earlier non-self-parking wipers) is to refit the rack so that a different area meshes with the gears, but one can no longer park the wipers off the screen.
+The later self-parking wipers park on he screen and need cranked wiper-arms to do so neatly.

-Trafficators: Lucas SF80 style.
+Trafficators: Lucas SF80 style (originally SF34N model for early ACs).
 Every 6000 miles (9600km) apply a tiny drop of SAE 30 oil to the arm pivot (with the arm raised).
 Oil mustn't get anywhere near the electrical contacts at the back of the arm.
 Early manuals recommend applying a light oil with a brush to the catch-pin on the underside of the arm near the pivot.
 Apparently the early trafficators had a felt lubricating pad that a little oil was applied to.
 The arm top cover had to be removed to gain access to the felt pad.
 Replacement bulbs are of the festoon type, Lucas no.256, 12 volt, 3 watt.

 Similar to the 354 type headlamp bulb, is the more powerful Lucas 414 40/50 watt (or Lucas 415 for left-hand drive).
 Or there is even the halogen 414H.